A personal and sophisticated take on erotica

 Caring about every detail in production, partnership, collaborations

-Finding an alternative model of distribution was one of the most daring challenges we faced.
+Finding an alternative model for distribution was one of the most daring challenges we faced.
 Every detail has been taken into account in order to optimise our distribution and promotion possibilities and opportunities.
 We chose to manage the main sales directly with the customers, whilst maintaining communication with a network of strategic selected resellers across the world, as well as controlling the subscription system, the limited print run and the periodic partnerships and collaborations with filmmakers and video producers.
-This informed decision contributed significantly to the success of our independent self-published publication and its readership loyalty.
-Production and materials are crucial to Odiseo where particular care has been given to small aesthetic details.
-Odiseo is printed with the long-lasting collaborator Agpograf, using Arctic Paper Munken Print and Fedrigoni Tatami for interior pages, and Geltex White for the hardcover paper.
+This informed decision contributed significantly to the success of our independent self-published project and its readership’s loyalty.
+Production and materials are crucial to Odiseo; particular care has been given to small aesthetic details.
+Odiseo is printed with creative direction in production with Artifact, using Arctic Paper Munken Print and Fedrigoni Tatami for interior pages, and Geltex White for the hardcover paper.